How did animal multicellularity emerge from a single-celled ancestor?

 If gene innovation itself does not explain how animal multicellularity evolved, what was the key that drove this amazing transition?
 This question led us to analyse the role that these genes -those involved in cell signaling, adhesion and communication- are playing in our unicellular relatives, and how they were co-opted to the new functions in metazoans.

 By elucidating the “ancestral function” of these genes, we will provide significant insights into the role they played in the development of animal multicellularity.
 In order to understand its role, we are developing some molecular and genetic tools, such as immunostaining, transfection, and CRISPR/cas9.
-Results suggest that the co-option of these ancestral genes might have taken place by a change in its regulation (link to results-forthcoming).
+Results suggest that the co-option of these ancestral genes might have taken place by a change in its regulation.

 New model organisms to understand the origin of Metazoa

 Although comparative genomics is a powerful methodology, it can not answer all questions.
 Some specific questions, such as how some genes or gene networks were co-opted at the origin of animals, can not be addressed without experimentally tractable organisms.

 None of the model organisms available in Biology is appropriate to analyze the unicellular-to-multicellular transition that gave rise to animals.
 Thus, we are currently trying to develop at least one of the closest unicellular relatives of animals as a novel “emerging model organism” to understand the origin of animals.

 What more animal and microbial opisthokont lineages are there?